There is a readme file in the zip file that gives instructions on how to install, uninstall, and play the map; but here are some highlights:

 A: Some weapons (base jumper, quickfix, etc.) are removed because they would make the game too easy and you would be stupid not to use them.

-Other weapons (Bison, eyelander, etc.) are removed because they don’t work properly with the HHH bots, upgrades, or some other part of the map. (laser weapons can’t have their damage upgraded.
-Why is this Valve?)
+Other weapons (Bison, eyelander, etc.) are removed because they don’t work properly with the HHH bots, upgrades, or some other part of the map (for example: because of how TF2’s upgrade system works, laser weapons can’t have their damage upgraded).

-Lastly botkillers aren’t allowed because when there are removed the dangling bit isn’t removed and stays in front of your face for the rest of the game.
+Lastly botkillers aren’t allowed because when there are removed the dangling bit isn’t removed and stays in front of your face for the rest of the game, which is annoying.

 Q: What do you mean this map has “dynamic Difficulty”?